jvitku/nengoros/README.md

 Additional information
 -----------------------

+###Gradle tests

+The project `nengo/simulator` has the src folder set to: `src/java/test/ctu` to ensure that all Nengo tests are omitted, in order to run also Nengo tests, set this folder to `src/java/test`.

+###Tool Script

 The tool script is used to update the multi-project from repositories.
 Now, the complete.rosinstall version is suported.
 Various older versions are placed under `.versions` folder.
 In case you want to choose which version to use, e.g. for rosbased (creates .rosinstal file):